sergiuNE/Construction_Website/README.md

 ### 🏗️ Construction Company Website

 Designed and developed a modern website for a construction company using **JavaScript**, **HTML**, and **CSS**.
-The site includes a 🌐 multilingual dropdown menu, enabling seamless content translation to support a diverse, global audience.
+The site includes a 🌐 multilingual dropdown menu, enabling seamless content translation to support a diverse, global audience, and is optimized for usability across phones, tablets, and laptops.